-- Study Leave: Upon endorsement by the SDC and approval by the Bishop, a Deacon engaged in graduate study appropriate for service in this church may be retained on the roster of the synod diaconate for a maximum of 6-years. - Family Leave: Upon endorsement by the SDC and approval by the Bishop, a Deacon who has been in active service under call for at least 3-years may request leave for family responsibilities.
-A Synod Deacon who requests leave for the birth, adoption or care of a child or children of the deacon or the care of an immediate family member (child, spouse, or parent) with a serious health condition may be retained on the roster of the Synodical Diaconate for a maximum of 6-years. - Exception to these limits for the purpose of serving the needs of this church may be granted by the endorsement of the SDC and the approval of the Bishop. - 9.4.
+Study Leave: Upon endorsement by the SDC and the Bishop, a member engaged in graduate study appropriate for service in this church may be retained on the roster of the synod diaconate for a maximum of 6-years.

+Family Leave: Upon endorsement by the SDC and the Bishop, a member who has been in active service under call for at least 3-years may request leave for family responsibilities.
+A Synod Deacon who requests leave for the birth, adoption or care of a child or children of the deacon or the care of an immediate family member (child, spouse, or parent) with a serious health condition may be retained on the roster of the Synodical Diaconate for a maximum of 6-years.

+Exception to these limits for the purpose of serving the needs of this church may be granted by the endorsement of the SDC and the approval of the Bishop.

+11.5.
 Because Synod Deacons maintain status as lay voting members of the congregations under which they are called even as they participate in a ministerial staff team, care must be exercised to maintain a balance between staff collegiality and appropriate conduct as congregational members.
 Therefore, Synodical Deacons may not serve on congregational call committees.
 As with any ELCA layperson, Synod Deacons can serve as an elected lay member of congregation councils, committees, boards, or representatives to Synod Assembly.
 However, it is highly recommended that Synod Deacons not accept these positions and should only do so in consultation with their pastor/supervisor and only when there is a vital need due to lack of leadership within the congregation.

-Synod Deacons are encouraged to attend congregation council meetings with voice but no vote.
-This restriction is intended to encourage other non-rostered church members to become involved in leadership, to reinforce the synod deacon's appropriate role as members of the ministerial staff, and to minimize the perception of wielding inappropriate power in the day-to-day workings of the congregation.
+However, Synod Deacons are encouraged to attend congregation council meetings with voice but no vote.
+This restriction is intended to encourage other non-rostered church members to become involved in leadership, to reinforce the synod deacon's appropriate role as members of the ministerial staff, and, to minimize the perception of wielding inappropriate power in the day to day workings of the congregation.
 The Bishop reserves the option of requesting that a deacon not serve in lay elected office, where the Bishop feels such participation may adversely affect the parish or its ministry.
 In all such exercise of congregation participation, Synod Deacons are expected to behave in a manner that adorns the Gospel, seeks peace and harmony, and preserves the integrity of ministerial and supervisory relationships.

-10. Discipline
+12.Discipline

-- 10.1.
+- 12.1.
 Created as flawed human beings we often find ourselves in positions and situations that are not reflective of our faith and call.
-As members of the Synodical Diaconate, we must strive to act in a manner to which Jesus calls us.
+As members of the Synodical Diaconate we must strive to act in a manner to which Jesus calls us.
 As members of a synodical roster, we also must be mindful that our behavior not only reflects on ourselves, but our congregations, our synod, the Synodical Diaconate, and the Church.
 As members of a public ministry, Synod Deacons must also be mindful of what they say publicly.
-Also, in this age of social media, it is important that anything posted be appropriate. - 10.2.
-In a situation that may require disciplinary action and/or termination of call, the Bishop, in his/her discretion, may use the SDC as the advisory committee unless the SDC is the initiating body for the complaint of a Synod Deacon not submitting the proper paperwork as described in Section 8.4 above.
+Also, in this age of social media, it is important that anything posted be appropriate. - 12.2.
+In a situation that may require disciplinary action and/or termination of call, the Synodical Diaconate will mirror, as close as possible, the procedure in place for conflict with a Minister of Word and Sacrament as described in the Constitution of the Metropolitan New York Synod (S14.18).
+For this process, the Bishop, in his/her discretion, may use the SDC as the advisory committee unless the SDC is the initiating body for the complaint of a Synod Deacon not submitting the proper paperwork as described in 10.3.

-11. Future Issues
+13. Future Issues